pvs-hd-tea/23ws-LLMcoder/README.md

-    feedback_variant="coworker",  # Make context available to all analyzers max_iter=3,  # Maximum number of feedback iterations n_procs=4  # Complete and analyze in parallel
-    backtracking: bool = True, # Enable backtracking in the tree of completions verbose=True  # Print progress
+    feedback_variant="coworker",  # Make context available to all analyzers max_iter=3,  # Maximum number of feedback iterations n_procs=4  # Complete and analyze in parallel backtracking=True, # Enable backtracking in the tree of completions verbose=True  # Print progress
 )